the4thamigo-uk/conflate/README.md

     	Display the version number
 ```

+### Basic Merging of Files by Inclusion

-To conflate the following file ... :
+To conflate the following file :

 ```bash
 $cat ./testdata/valid_parent.json